BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 Navigate the Course Outline
 *******************************

-You navigate the course outline by expanding and collapsing sections and subsections.
-Use the triangle icon next to a section or subsection name to expand or collapse its contents:
+In Studio, you navigate the course outline by expanding and collapsing sections and subsections.
+Use the drop-down icon next to a section or subsection name to expand or collapse its contents:

 .. image:: ../Images/outline-expand-collapse.png
  :alt: The outline with expand and collapse icons circled